spectrocloud/librarium/content/docs/04.5-devx/09-manage-dev-engine/10-install-palette-cli.md

 2. Open up a local terminal session on your local system.

 3. Navigate to your defaults download folder.
-For Mac and Linux environments the default location is `~/Downloads` for Windows it's `C:\Users<Username>\Downloads`.
-Replace `Username` with the name of the user account.
+For Mac and Linux environments the default location is **~/Downloads** for Windows it's **C:\Users\YourUserNameHere\Downloads**.
+Replace `YourUserNameHere` with the name of the user account.

-4. Move the binary to a folder that is part of your system's `PATH` variable.
+4. Move the binary to a folder that is part of your system's `PATH` environment variable.

 <Tabs>
 <Tabs.TabPane tab="MacOS/Linux" key="linux-mac">

-Move the binary to the `/usr/local/bin` folder.
+Move the binary to the **/usr/local/bin** folder.
 Replace the download file with the name of your download file.

 <br />